atifumacaxi/atifumacaxi/README.md

 - 👋 Hi, I’m @atifumacaxi
-- 👀 I’m interested in new techs, like React and some Quantum computing (Yeah, very distant, so there is the Beauty!)
+- 👀 I’m interested in new techs, like React and some Quantum computing (Yes, very distant, so there is the Beauty!)
-- 🌱 I’m currently working with Data Science
+- 🌱 I’m currently working with IA and creating new solutions for the financial market.
 - 💞️ I’m looking to collaborate on mac apple silicon.
 - 📫 How to reach me: atifumacaxi@gmail.com :)